Munseer-am/password-manager/README.md

-# Simple Password Manager Using Python And Sqlite3
+# Password Manager Using Python And Sqlite3

 ## Todo